gabrielpozo/nearbyPlaces/README.md

 # NearbyPlaces

-NearbyPlaces is an Android application with the main goal of show my clean architecture approach, using several Architecture Components from [Android Jetpack](https://developer.android.com/jetpack), to do the following:
+NearbyPlaces is an Android application with the main goal of showing my clean architecture approach, using several Architecture Components from [Android Jetpack](https://developer.android.com/jetpack), to do the following:
 * Using the device location, help users to find restaurants, bars or cafes using Google Places API and display a list of results, separated by category.
 * Each place detail display name, distance from the device location and the place, open now-closed and rating